huishun98/springer-books/README.md

 ## Description

-A simple UI that facilitates easy selection of books to download.
+A UI that facilitates easy selection of books to download.
+Built using Vue.js.

+The live version can be found here: https://springer-books-links.herokuapp.com/.

 Mac users who are familiar with running codes on computers can consider using this project: https://github.com/huishun98/springer_books, which can be run locally and downloads the books directly into the `Downloads` folder.